 The Federal Trade Commission warns consumers about phone scams like this, which combine two scammer tricks: spear phishing and caller ID spoofing.
 In a phishing attempt, scammers may make it look like they’re from a legitimate company.
 And when they call or email with specific details about you — asking you to verify the information in full (things like your Social Security number or address) — that’s called spear phishing.

 The other nasty wrinkle in this scam is caller ID spoofing.
 That’s when scammers fake their caller ID to trick you into thinking the call is from someone you trust.

-This can also impact your practice.
+This can also impact your practice, especially during the busy holiday season.
+Fraudsters know that this is a hectic time of year.
 Make sure your chiropractic assistants have also been trained in what information cannot be provided over the phone to unverified contacts.

 Even if you didn’t give personal information to the scammer, report the scam to the FTC.
 Your reports help them understand what’s happening and can lead to investigations and legal action to shut scammers down.

-Unfortunately, we have to be on guard for these Grinch-like scammers; however keeping these tips in mind can help you keep your season merry and bright!
+Unfortunately, there is no guarantee that all fraud can be prevented.
+We have to be on guard for these Grinch-like scammers; however, keeping these tips in mind can help you keep your season merry and bright!

 For more helpful practices regarding fraud prevention, please visit regions.com/stopfraud and www.regions.com/fraud-prevention.
 Additionally, Fraud Webinars are available On Demand on the Regions Next Step Webinar page https://www.regions.com/next-step/next-step-webinars.